hyusap/nodcode/README.md

 ### Slash Commands

-- `/nodcode:check` - Check if bobble is installed and AirPods are available
+- `/nodcode:setup` - Interactive setup to install bobble and verify AirPods configuration

 ## How It Works